ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/gh-cli/README.md

 **Instructions about the  delivery**:

-Create a repo for your extension in a repo `ULL-MII-SYTWS-2122/gh-my-extension-name`  inside the classroom organization `ULL-MII-SYTWS-2122`.
+Create a repo for your extension in a repo `org/gh-my-extension-name`  inside the classroom organization.
 Add that repo as a `git submodule` to the repo associated to this lab assignment.
 Just leave the link to the assignment and extensions repos in the campus virtual

 ## References